 My first memory of Demi Moore is her performance in Ghost, with Patrick Swayze (now late) and Whoopi Goldberg.
-Demi Moore was one of the most popular and the highest-paid … Continue Reading Book Review: Inside Out by Demi Moore
+Demi Moore was one of the most popular and the highest-paid leading ladies in Hollywood in the 90’s, playing pioneering roles in A Few Good men (aka You can’t handle the

 Guys, Alicia Berenson is a famous artist, happily married and living her best life with her husband in their London home.
 Then one night, a neighbour calls the police after hearing gunshots ring out from Alicia’s house.
 Alicia is discovered with bloody hands and a gun.
 Her husband is tied up and has been shot five times in the face.